DominicSicilian/college_football_rankings/README.md

 # Sicilian Power Rankings

+Welcome to the Sicilian Power Rankings code repository!
+Below is a brief introduction, motivation, and description of the algorithm.

 ## Background & Purpose

 Division I-A (FBS) college football is perhaps the most difficult sport in which to rank teams, and as a result, unsurprisingly, every ranking system is met with controversy and frustration.
 Due to the large number of teams (~130) but small number of regular season games (~12), as well as the wide variance in programs' resources & player/coaching talent, it is nearly impossible to devise a fair system that doesn't involve wildly subjective metrics (like "the eye test"), particularly for the postseason.